xoxor4d/iw3xo-radiant/README.md

 + increased asset limits to allow high poly models
 + realtime viewports
 + context aware grid and camera context menus with QoL features
++ a toolbox featuring all related functions for brushes/patches and more
-+ better surface / property editor
++ better surface / property editor (can be integrated into the ^ toolbox)
 + better vertex edit dialog
 + zoom to cursor
 + editable toolbars, hotkeys, colors
 + new file dialogs with working default paths
 + texture window toolbar for quick filtering
++ custom texture favourite lists that can be created from within radiant (add/remove selected texture to/from the list)
 + rope/wire generator
 + sun direction visualizer
 + a proper console with dvar support (incl. dvar suggestions and autocomplete)
 + increased undo limit
++ missing materials are now using a proper invalid_texture material and are no longer invisible
 + print parsed entity and brush num on map load making it easier to find issues in map files (off by default)
 + bo3 tool textures (optional)
 + [stamp prefabs](https://xoxor4d.github.io/tutorials/iw3xradiant-prefab/)